|Chair||Dr Jo Leahy||Voting|

 Liz has a range of experience in the Health Sector, including being Director of Public Health at Cheshire West Primary Care Trust between 2002 and 2006 and Associate Director of Public Health for Western Cheshire PCT between 2006 and 2013.
 Liz has also previously worked as a Public Health Specialist, at both South Cheshire Health Authority and Shropshire Health Authority.
 Liz joined Telford & Wrekin Council in 2013 as Director of Public Health.

 As the statutory Director for Public Health member of the CCG Governance Board, Liz is responsible for advising on the health inequalities existing in Telford and Wrekin population and to provide an unbiased strategic public health view, on all aspects of the CCG’s business.

 Tracey has been a nurse for 30 years and has held a number of posts across primary and secondary care including Practice Nurse, Community Matron, Clinical Lead and Senior Matron for Community Services.
 Her current role is Advanced Nurse Practitioner within an acute trust.

 Tracey’s role as registered nurse member on the CCG Governance board is to bring a broader view on health and care issues from a nursing perspective with an understanding of the contribution of nursing to patient care.

 Non Voting Members of the Board

-As the patient representative on the CCG Governance Board her role is to ensure that the patient voice is heard.
+As the patient representative on the CCG Governance Board his role is to ensure that the patient voice is heard.